Holly Sonders Is Slathered In Ice Cream While Rocking A Skimpy White Bathing Suit

 “You’re wearing my favorite outfit again you look very beautiful today and every other day for that matter,” a fourth person stated.

 The model is known for her golf game, but her fans have also become accustomed to seeing her flaunt her fit figure in skimpy outfits online.
-She’s often spotted rocking tiny tops, tight pants, and scanty bathing suits in her photos.
+She often wears tiny tops, tight pants, and scanty bathing suits in her photos.

 As previously reported by The Inquisitr, Holly recently thrilled her followers when she posed in a neon pink crop top and skintight jeans.
 To date, that post has earned more than 8,300 likes and over 220 comments.